 When Can I Exercise?

-Most patients can return to routine exercise several weeks after the nose pack has been removed.
+Most patients can return to routine exercise 3-4 weeks after surgery.
 However, patients should be extremely careful to not hit or injure their nose during exercise.